Mpox (Monkeypox): Q&A factsheet

 Please talk to your GP and/or the sexual health clinic to make sure any pain is managed properly.
 Severe pain can sometimes be managed better in hospital.

-The main vaccine is called Imvanex (also called Imvamune, Jynneos and MVA).
+The MPOX vaccine is called Imvanex (also called Imvamune, Jynneos and MVA).

-It is a live but non-replicating vaccine that is also approved against MPX in the US in 2019.
+It is a live but non-replicating vaccine that was approved in 2013 in Europe and in 2019 in the US.
 This vaccine is safe to use by people living with HIV.
 It is given in two doses, 28 days apart.